ewallace/ewallace.github.io/manual/_posts/2026-01-07-meetings-overview.md

 ## 1-1 meeting timings

-Edward prefers to keep 1-1 meetings on Monday/Wednesday/Thursdays to keep Tuesdays and Friday free for extended thinking / experiments / etc.
+Edward prefers to keep 1-1 meetings on Wednesday/Thursdays/Fridays to keep Mondays and Tuesdays free for extended thinking / experiments / etc. (updated for early 2026 - more effort for Edward to be in lab Mon/Tues)

 We will try to schedule 1-1 meetings using the outlook calendar meeting invite service.
 Edward works to make that calendar reflect when he is free and when he is busy.